picocms/Pico/content-sample/index.md

 #### Plugins for developers

 You're a plugin developer?
 We love you guys!
 You can find tons of information about how to develop plugins at http://picocms.org/plugin-dev.html.
-If you'd developed a plugin for Pico 0.9 and older, you probably want to upgrade it to the brand new plugin system introduced with Pico 1.0.
+If you've developed a plugin for Pico 0.9 or older, you probably want to upgrade it to the brand new plugin system introduced with Pico 1.0.
 Please refer to the [upgrade section of the docs][PluginUpgrade].